-- The abstract process is now in place. - We need the annualized rates of return of the riskless bonds that make up the benchmark yield curve and their volatilities. - In the U.S., for example, the on-the-run yield curve obtained by the most recently issued Treasury securities may be used as the benchmark curve.
+- The abstract process is now in place. - We need the yields to maturities of the riskless bonds that make up the benchmark yield curve and their volatilities. - In the U.S., for example, the on-the-run yield curve obtained by the most recently issued Treasury securities may be used as the benchmark curve.